 In another post of mine, 21 Free or Cheap Things You Can Do Today to Live More Sustainably, I listed “Develop an income generating hobby” as one of the ways to live a more sustainable life.
 As she often does, (which I love!)
 Melina Bee asked about the link.
 To tell the truth, I was hoping someone would ask.
 This is something I've grown really passionate about so I'm happy to expand on the topic.

 First, a little background: I grew up with financial difficulty being the norm.
 It's really all I've ever known.
-Even in the first few couple of years of marriage, my husband and I struggled quite a bit due to dumb decisions and underemployment.
+When I was younger and married to my first husband, I struggled quite a bit due to dumb decisions and underemployment.
 It took (takes!) a lot of commitment and discipline (and we've never gotten it completely right..) to get ourselves on more sure footing.
 Dave Ramsey's plan and radio show are an enormous help and encouragement to us.
 While it's most definitely never easy, I'm excited to be building a better future for our family.

 The truth is, developing an income-generating hobby isn't necessarily a “sustainable step” in and of itself.
 But it's a step toward financial stability if you play your cards right, which is absolutely conducive to greener living.
 “Time is money” after all, and if you can find a hobby that you enjoy that also doubles as an income generator, you can get ahead pretty quickly!